Lead Management vs CRM: Understanding the Critical Differences

 CRM: Everything during and after the sale.
 You're managing relationships with known entities who've expressed clear buying intent or already made purchases.

 The mindset is totally different.
 Lead management is about qualification and conversion.
-CRM is about relationship depth and revenue expansion.
+CRM is about relationship depth and post-sale revenue expansion.

 Primary Users: Different Teams, Different Needs